Agoda - Travel Agency

 Furthermore I would extend this usability testing onto a fully fleshed out prototype of the redesigned flight booking flow.

 In terms of interviews, I felt slightly limited by the target audience we decided upon when making design decisions for everyone that may visit Agoda.
-I would've liked to recruit beyond college aged international students as different ages and backgrounds would likely reveal new insights.
+I would've liked to recruit beyond college level international students as different ages and backgrounds would likely reveal new insights.

 Layered research reveals clearer priorities.